Boilermaker74/Text-Editor/README.md

 # Progressive Web Application: Text Editor
   by Brad Moleterno    ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)
 ## Description
-  Our challenge J.A.T.E is a Progressive Web Application (PWA) that runs in the browser, offline and can be installed locally to your machine.
-This application features a number of data persistence techniques, insuring the application runs regardless of browser supported function.
-J.A.T.E uses an IndexedDB database and the idb package.
+Our challenge for this week is a text editor affectionately entitled Just Another Text editor (J.A.T.E), It is our first attempt to create a Progressive Web Application (PWA).
+J.A.T.E runs in the browser via , offline and can be installed locally.
+This application features several data persistence techniques, ensuring the application runs regardless of browser supported function.
+J.A.T.E uses an Indexed DB database and the idb package.
 This application is deployed to the internet using Render.
-N/A
 ## Table of Contents
 * [Installation](#installation)
 * [How to Use This Application](#how-to-use-this-application)